Jigsaw-23122002/ETH-Mumbai-2024/README.md

 🧪 FairPlayXI is a decentralized and sybil-resistant protocol tailored for fantasy sports enthusiasts.
 With a strong emphasis on privacy.
 FairPlayXI aims to revolutionize the realm of fantasy sports, offering an on-chain platform similar to Dream11, specifically tailored for cricket enthusiasts.

-#⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Viem, and Typescript.

-- ✅ **Contract Hot Reload**: Your frontend auto-adapts to your smart contract as you edit it.
-- 🪝 **[Custom hooks](https://docs.scaffoldeth.io/hooks/)**: Collection of React hooks wrapper around [wagmi](https://wagmi.sh/) to simplify interactions with smart contracts with typescript autocompletion.
-- 🧱 [**Components**](https://docs.scaffoldeth.io/components/): Collection of common web3 components to quickly build your frontend.
-- 🔥 **Burner Wallet & Local Faucet**: Quickly test your application with a burner wallet and local faucet.
-- 🔐 **Integration with Wallet Providers**: Connect to different wallet providers and interact with the Ethereum network.

 ![Debug Contracts tab](https://github.com/scaffold-eth/scaffold-eth-2/assets/55535804/b237af0c-5027-4849-a5c1-2e31495cccb1)

 ## Limitations